jsvenson/swl-notes/Secret World Notes.md

 > Upon his <span style="text-decoration:line-through;">tyrannous</span> index finger of the right.<br>
 > The growls of the earth.

+Location: (755, 105) on the index finger of the right hand of the giant statue of Akhenaten over the entrance to City of the Sun God.

+If doing the achievement Due Diligence, find the third tremor, do not enter the Ankh after listening to the recording.
+Instead, place the device and collect a tremor.
+Return to the Oxford expedition tent and deliver the recording, then continue to find the fourth anomaly.
+You will get the achievement upon inspecting the seismograph after delivering the fourth recording.

 -----

 # The Voice of Klein